 As his second goal went in, Nihat pointed to the name on the back of his shirt.
 By the end of the season it would be known all across Europe, with his performances attracting scouts from across the continent.
 The imp from Istanbul had been on the periphery of the Turkish side at the World Cup in Asia, but only Roy Makaay and Ronaldo would score more in the league that season.

-He would eventually go on to Villarreal, bringing the Valencians to a triumphant second placed finish in 2008 before retiring four years later after an unproductive spell back home.
+He would eventually go on to Villarreal, bringing the Valencians to a triumphant second-place finish in 2008 before retiring four years later after an unproductive spell back home.
 At the time, though, it looked like a real star had been found.

 Madrid were at the height of the Galácticos era, a rejuvenated Ronaldo having signed from Inter after winning and starring in the World Cup the year before.
-O Fenomeno was ably assisted by Raúl, Figo and Cambiasso, and even with Zidane on the bench, everybody expected Madrid to roll over the upstart Basques.
+O Fenômeno was ably assisted by Raúl, Luis Figo and Esteban Cambiasso, and even with Zinedine Zidane on the bench, everybody expected Real to roll over the upstart Basques.